Skip to Main Content

 Sims, A. (2018, February 26).
 The most popular houseplants of spring 2018.
 Architectural Digest. https://www.architecturaldigest.com/story/popular-houseplant-trends-spring-2018

-Example: Website by a Group Author with a Known Abbreviation
+Example: Webpage with a Group Author that has a Known Abbreviation

 In-Text Citation (Quotation)